Skin and bacteria… What’s the deal?

 Some of the bacteria are good and help fight infection, protect against environmental damage, regulate pH levels and keep the skin hydrated and healthy …some bacteria are not so good and cause skin afflictions such as eczema, atopic dermatitis, acne, and inflammation.

 Your skin’s ‘biome” is an ecosystem and plays a crucial role in how your skin looks and feels.
 Disruption of the skin’s biome can result in skin disorders, infections and odors.
 Bad bacteria can cause odors like foot odor, body odor and even umbilical cord odor.
+If you suffer from these types of issues consider our topical probiotic sprays.
 And unfortunately, things like the use of antibacterial soaps, preservatives in topical products, and even air pollution wreaks havoc on our skin’s biome by killing off the good bacteria.